 Leap Frog: The New Revolution For Women Entrepreneurs is More Than Inspiration

 But Natalie didn’t leave me just inspired.
 After reading Leap Frog I had filled five pages with notes.
 My brain was flooded with ideas on what the next steps should be.
 That has never happened to me when reading a business book before.
 That’s why I feel like this is THE book for Female Entrepreneurs because Natalie spoke to me as a woman on what my strengths would be and how I could leverage them to make my business more successful.

 I’m not saying this will automatically make my business a success because I still have to do the work.
 There’s no magic formula that comes with just reading the pages.
 But at least I have some ideas.
 I think I need to give the book a second listen just to be sure I caught everything.
-I frequently had to stop the audiobook when I realized I was making notes.
-I might even pick up a paper copy so I can have it as a reference guide.
+I frequently had to stop the audio book when I realized I was making notes.
+The paper copy will probably make it’s way into my library so I can have it as a reference guide.

 If you’re in business, starting a business, or want to start a business this is your must read book.
 You’ll probably find yourself scribbling notes too.
 If you do read this book please comment down below and let me know your thoughts.
 I would love to talk to others who have read it.

 If you want inspiration on promoting your Etsy shop read this post HERE!